Purple-Recovery/purple-recovery/README.md

   * Communicates with FormValidationContoller to validate each field
   * Resides on client-side only

-#### SubmissionSuccessView
+#### SubmitSuccessView
   * Displays a confirmation to the user that their form has been submitted
-  * Communicates with FormSubmissionController to verify successful submission
+  * Communicates with FormSubmitController to verify successful submission
   * Resides on client-side only

 #### IndividualPageView